MagicPhoenix/MPX-VORON-24-CNC/README.md

 4. adjust the z belt tension until it is good.
 5. tighten the screw on step 1.

-when you want to adjust Z tensioner , please follow step 1-5

 ### Printed Parts Need: